tonybaloney/tonybaloney.github.io/blog/cjk-chinese-japanese-korean-llm-ai-best-practices.md

 ```

 This method benefits over character encoding because the chunk size is closer to the target token count, and it is beneficial to token-based splitters because it can't yield invalid strings.

+A quirk to note of Langchain's splitter is that the separator will appear at **the beginning** of the chunk, not the end.
+You can remove the punctuation using the `keep_separator=False` argument.

 At Microsoft, we have also developed a custom recursive splitter for our RAG applications designed for CJK text that uses token-length as the function to further split.
 This splitter implements the full list of separators in the W3C [Requirements for Japanese Text Layout](https://www.w3.org/TR/jlreq/).
 Text split using this method will break at a meaningful boundary like a sentence ending, if possible and always yield chunks within the token length specified, no matter the language.
 This splitter is part of the prepdocs tool for our [Semantic Search RAG Sample Application on GitHub](https://github.com/azure-Samples/azure-search-openai-demo) and includes PDF parsing and GPT-Vision support with PDF images.